PolyMeilex/Neothesia/README.md

 ## Compile

 To compile, you need a basic c++ toolchain, and satisfy all dependences which are on BUILD-DEPENDS file.
+You also need [Roboto font](https://www.archlinux.org/packages/community/any/ttf-roboto/) and [glew](https://www.archlinux.org/packages/extra/x86_64/glew/) installed on your system
 Then, just:
-You alsow need [Roboto font](https://www.archlinux.org/packages/community/any/ttf-roboto/) and [glew](https://www.archlinux.org/packages/extra/x86_64/glew/) installed on your system

     $ autoreconf -ivf
     $ mkdir build